octoxalis/11tyframe/source/matter/pages/customize.md

 { data--="ulist" }

-These properties values are numbers, positive and negative, specifying the variation around the base value that you choose: `HUE_P_n`.
+These properties values are numbers, positive and negative, specifying the variation around the _primary_ color (`HUE_P_n`) value that you declare.
 For instance, if you set:

 HUE_P_n: 153,<br/>
 HUE_L_n: 50,